durgaprasad1924/kubernetes/11-kubecost.md

 eksctl create iamserviceaccount   \
    --name ebs-csi-controller-sa   \
    --namespace kube-system   \
-   --cluster ekswithavinash  \
+   --cluster ekswithdurga  \
    --attach-policy-arn arn:aws:iam::aws:policy/service-role/AmazonEBSCSIDriverPolicy  \
    --approve \
    --role-only \
    --role-name AmazonEKS_EBS_CSI_DriverRole
 ```
  **Description:**
-- Creates an IAM service account (`ebs-csi-controller-sa`) in the `kube-system` namespace for the EKS cluster named `ekswithavinash`.
+- Creates an IAM service account (`ebs-csi-controller-sa`) in the `kube-system` namespace for the EKS cluster named `ekswithdurga`.
 - The service account is attached to the `AmazonEBSCSIDriverPolicy` to provide permissions required by the Amazon EBS CSI driver.
 - The `--role-only` option creates the IAM role (`AmazonEKS_EBS_CSI_DriverRole`) without associating it with the service account immediately.
 - `--approve` automatically applies the configuration.